Your Guide to Saving for Retirement in Your 20s, 30s, 40s, and 50s

 Don't assume that you can put off saving for retirement or that you don't need to make a budget if you're only making a little money.
 Everything counts, especially when you compound interest early in the game.
 In your 30s, you should make it a habit to maximize your company's benefits and contribute to your retirement plan.
 Your minimum contribution should be the company's match (so if your employer puts in 50 cents for every dollar up to $3,000 a year, for example, you'll want to put in at least $3,000 to get the extra free $1,500 from your employer).
 Increase your retirement savings one percent every year as your salary increases.
 Start an emergency fund: The goal is six to nine months of living expenses.
 Other considerations: get rid of student loans and other debt, or consider purchasing your primary home.

 In Your 40s

 Don't assume that your retirement contributions can lapse while paying for your kids' college education.
 Your retirement comes first.
 If needed, meet with a financial planner to get on track with retirement planning.
 If you have children, create or review your estate plan, review beneficiaries, and specify a guardian.
 If you're married, talk about money with your spouse.
 It's easy to put off thinking about money, or hand over duties to someone else, but the person who has the most riding on your financial future is you.
-"I strongly encourage women to advocate for their own financial security, be educated and take control," Higgins says.
+"I strongly encourage women to advocate for their own financial security, be educated, and take control," adds Higgins.